Q: Why does it look like I am looking through a tunnel at lower power?

 Q: Can I switch out the knobs on my scope?

 U.S. Optics currently does not offer the option to retrofit scope post-production.

-Q: My illumination knob is not working?
+Q: My illumination knob is not working.
+What should I do?

 Your battery is most likely drained.
 Replace the current battery by following the instruction in the user manual.
 If replacing the battery does not fix the issue, the rheostat might not be making contact and therefore may be causing a short.
 Please give us a call and we will send you a replacement.

 Q: Are all U.S. Optics TPAL series first focal plane?

 Yes, all past and current models are FFP.